 - (a) If he is a runner.
 A runner may ward off opponents with his hands and arms.
 He may also lay his hand on a teammate or push him into an opponent, but he may not grasp or hold on to a teammate. - (b) During a loose ball that has touched the ground.
 An offensive player may use his hands/arms legally to block or otherwise push or pull an opponent out of the way in a personal attempt to recover the ball.
-See specific fumble, pass, or kick rules and especially 6-2-1. - (c) During a kick.
-A kicking team player may use his hands/arms to ward off or to push or pull a receiver who is legally or illegally attempting to obstruct his attempt to proceed.
+See specific fumble, pass, or kick rules and especially 6-2-1. - (c) A kicking team player.
+See 6-2-1 and 9-1-4 for blocking restrictions during a kick.